Vander Blue: Los Angeles Lakers (2015)

 On April 13, 2015, Blue signed with the Los Angeles Lakers to help the team deal with numerous injuries.
 The Lakers had to use an NBA hardship exemption in order to sign him as he made their roster stand at 16, one over the allowed limited of 15.
 Due to the severe lack of guard depth, in the two games he played for the Lakers, he logged 26 and 48 minutes respectively.

 Second stint with the D-Fenders (2015–2016)

 In July 2015, Blue joined the Chicago Bulls for the 2015 NBA Summer League.
 On October 31, he was reacquired by the Los Angeles D-Fenders.
 On January 29, he was named in the West All-Star team for the 2016 NBA D-League All-Star Game, earning his second straight All-Star nod.
 At the season's end, he was named to the All-NBA D-League First Team.

-Guangxi Rhino (2016)
+Guangxi Rhinos (2016)

 In July 2016, Blue joined the Dallas Mavericks for the 2016 NBA Summer League.
-The following month, he had a one-game stint in China with the Guangxi Rhino.
+The following month, he had a one-game stint in China with the Guangxi Rhinos.